Woodall's conjecture: Statement

-A dicut is a partition of the vertices into two subsets such that all edges that cross the partition do so in the same direction.
+A dicut, in a directed graph, is a set of edges defined from a partition of the vertices into two subsets such that all edges that cross the partition do so in the same direction.
 A dijoin is a subset of edges that, when contracted, produces a strongly connected graph; equivalently, it is a subset of edges that includes at least one edge from each dicut.

 On the left, a dicut with the minimum number of edges for the given graph, that being 3 edges (in red), forming 2 partitions (the set of blue vertices, and the set of green).
 On the right, the same number of disjoint dijoins (each represented by a different color).

 According to the Lucchesi-Younger theorem, if the minimum number of edges in a dicut is $k$, then there can be at most $k$ disjoint dijoins in the graph, because each one must include a different edge from the smallest dicut.
 Woodall's conjecture states that, in this case, it is always possible to find $k$ disjoint dijoins.
 That is, any directed graph the minimum number of edges in a dicut equals the maximum number of disjoint dijoins that can be found in the graph (a packing of dijoins).

 Partial results

 It is a folklore result that the theorem is true for directed graphs whose minimum dicut has two edges.
 Any instance of the problem can be reduced to a directed acyclic graph by taking the condensation of the instance, a graph formed by contracting each strongly connected component to a single vertex.
 Another class of graphs for which the theorem has been proven true are the directed acyclic graphs in which every source vertex (a vertex without incoming edges) has a path to every sink vertex (a vertex without outgoing edges).

+In every graph whose minimum dicut size is $k$, there exist at least $\lfloor k/6\rfloor$ disjoint dijoins.
+If a conjecture of W. T. Tutte on the existence of nowhere-zero 5-flows in biconnected undirected graphs is true, this bound would improve to $\lfloor k/5\rfloor$.